mikeger/XcodeSelectiveTesting/README.md

 - `--base-branch`: Branch to compare against to find the relevant changes.
 If emitted, a local changeset is used (development mode).
 - `--test-plan`: Path to the test plan.
 If not given, tool would try to infer the path.
 - `--json`: Provide output in JSON format (STDOUT).
 - `--dependency-graph`: Opens Safari with a dependency graph visualization.
 Attention: if you don't trust Javascript ecosystem prefer using `--dot` option.
+More info [here](https://github.com/mikeger/XcodeSelectiveTesting/wiki/How-to-visualize-your-dependency-structure).
 - `--dot`: Output dependency graph in Dot (Graphviz) format.
 To be used with Graphviz: `brew install graphviz`, then `xcode-selective-test --dot | dot -Tsvg > output.svg && open output.svg`
 - `--verbose`: Provide verbose output.